Michael-Meade/snackhack2/README.md

 When a site displays a cryptocurrency address on the site, the address could be used to discover more sites that are owned by the site or even their financial situation because some cryptocurrency's blockchains are public.
 Cryptocurrencies like Bitcoin, DogeCoin, and Litecoin blockchains are public, meaning you can see the amount of coins owned by the address.
 Cryptocurrencies that have a public blockchain have blockchain explorers that can be used to see how much an address has.
 It can also be used to view past transactions.

-Not all cryptocurrencies are public, cryptocurrencies like Monero have a private blockchain meaning that you CAN'T see how much a certain address has.
+Not all cryptocurrencies balances are public, cryptocurrencies like Monero have a private blockchain meaning that you CAN'T see how much a certain address has.

 ## Website MetaData & Google Analytics.